bbauska/W3Cx-5of5/README.md

 rebuild a string.
 And you can indicate what set of characters should be inserted in the middle between each token.

-If I do this, it will... ok...I need to do this on the array so:
+If I do this, it will&#155; ok&#155;I need to do this on the array so:
 "<b>s.split(&apos; &apos;).join(&apos;&#45;&#45;&#45;-&apos;)</b>" will first return the array of tokens separated by space and will in turn build again a string with &apos;&#45;&#45;&#45;-&apos; between different tokens.